A high-interest way to save for those who don’t need ATM access.

 The annual percentage yield is a bit trickier: It’s the effective annual rate of return that takes into account the effect of compounding interest over a year.
 In short, it’s the interest rate compounded daily or monthly over the course of a year.

-- No ATM access.
-You aren’t able to withdraw cash at ATMs or elsewhere.
+- No debit card or ATM access.
+You won’t be able to withdraw cash at ATMs or elsewhere.

 - Limited transactions.
 You’re limited to six transactions monthly before you’re hit with a $10 fee for all subsequent transactions.

 - Outgoing wire transfer fee.
 You’ll pay $20 per outgoing wire transfer with this account.

 - 30 days to fund the account.
 While the account doesn’t have a minimum balance requirement, you will need to make a deposit of any amount within 30 days or it will be closed.

 - No cash deposits.
 Ally doesn’t have any branches or ATMs, so you won’t be able to deposit cash.

 How do I apply?